 Technology: HEAD Aerospace operates a constellation of small LEO satellites, focusing on Earth observation and IoT connectivity.

-Coverage: HEAD Aerospace operates a constellation of satellites providing global coverage for various applications, including IoT, Earth observation, and communication services.
+Coverage: HEAD Aerospace operates a constellation of satellites providing coverage for various applications, including IoT, Earth observation, and communication services.
 Specific details on the number of satellites and current coverage areas are limited.

-Service: The company provides global IoT services under the Skywalker Constellation, offering low-power, wide-area connectivity for IoT devices, particularly in remote or underserved regions.
+Service: The company provides IoT services under the Skywalker Constellation, offering low-power, wide-area connectivity for IoT devices, particularly in remote or underserved regions.
 HEAD also integrates its satellite IoT services with Earth observation capabilities for enhanced data applications.

 Target Market: HEAD Aerospace focuses on industries such as logistics, environmental monitoring, maritime, and infrastructure, particularly where the integration of IoT with Earth observation data can provide added value.